Skip to content

 Write

-An operation that computes an expression and writes that value to a bin.
+The write expression operation computes an expression and writes that value to a bin.

-The folowing example takes the Write Filter Expression example from above and changes the scenario slightly.
+The following example takes the Write filter expression example from above and changes the scenario slightly.
 Using the same criteria to compute a recent value, reported bin value and posted bin exists, this command updates the report map with the recent value, true or false.

 // Build the expression